LukasBanana/PicoRenderer/README.md

 Status
 ======
-This is an ALPHA status!
+This project is in ALPHA status!

 Why C and not C++?